 Lesson Plan - Get It!

 Finding a career takes some effort, planning, and a lot of persistence.
-However, taking the process of finding a career one step at a time can help you along your journey.
+However, finding a career one step at a time can help you along your journey.

-What you might notice about that definition is the phrase "undertaken for a significant period of a person's life."
-So, if you are looking for a career, you might want to consider something that you're interested in and that you could see yourself doing every day for a significant period of your life.
+Notice that definition includes the phrase significant portion of their life.
+So, if you are looking for a career, you might want to consider something you're interested in and could see yourself doing every day for a significant period.

 - Not sure what your natural gifts and talents are?

-Read 3 Ways to Discover Your Hidden Natural Talent by Leonard Kim for Inc.
+Read 3 Ways to Discover Your Hidden Natural Talent.

-Fortunately, there are many online quizzes that have been developed to help students or recent graduates like you find a career.
+Fortunately, many online quizzes have been developed to help students or recent graduates like you find a career.
 These online quizzes can help you determine the type of career that might be a good fit for you.

 Another way to find a career is to consult your guidance counselor now or the career center at your future school.
-Most colleges and trade schools have career centers or career counselors that can help you find the best career for you.
-Get the inside scoop from Sarah Yoo, a college career counselor, in her article 7 Questions to Ask Your Career Counselor for The Muse.
+Most colleges and trade schools have career centers or counselors that can help you find the best career.

-Another great resource is the United States Department of Labor's Bureau of Labor Statistics, which has a wealth of information about types of careers, qualifications for those careers, career outlooks, and open positions in a variety of career fields.
+Another great resource is the Jobseeker or Worker site, which has a wealth of information about types of careers, qualifications for those careers, career outlooks, and open positions in a variety of career fields.

 Great work in the Get It! section!
 Now, move on to the Got It? section and test your knowledge on finding a career.